MicrosoftDocs/sql-docs/docs/sql-server/migrate/guides/sap-ase-to-sql-server.md

 After you have the necessary prerequisites in place and have completed the tasks associated with the **Pre-migration** stage, you are ready to perform the schema and data migration.

-To publish the schema and migrate the data, follow these steps:
+To publish your schema and migrate the data, follow these steps:

-1. Right-click the database in **SQL Server Metadata Explorer** and choose **Synchronize with Database**.
+1. Publish the schema: Right-click the database in **SQL Server Metadata Explorer** and choose **Synchronize with Database**.
 This action publishes the SAP ASE schema to the SQL Server instance.
-1. Right-click the SAP ASE schema in **SAP ASE Metadata Explorer** and choose **Migrate Data**.
+1. Migrate the data: Right-click the database or object you want to migrate in **SAP ASE Metadata Explorer**, and choose **Migrate data**.
 Alternatively, you can select **Migrate Data** from the top-line navigation bar.
+To migrate data for an entire database, select the check box next to the database name.
+To migrate data from individual tables, expand the database, expand Tables, and then select the check box next to the table.
+To omit data from individual tables, clear the check box:
 1. After migration completes, view the **Data Migration Report**:
-1. Validate the migration by reviewing the data and schema on the SQL Server instance by using SQL Server Management Studio (SSMS).
+1. Connect to your SQL Server instance by using [SQL Server Management Studio](/sql/ssms/download-sql-server-management-studio-ssms) and validate the migration by reviewing the data and schema.

 ## Post-migration